Soomi Lee, Ph.D.

 Description of Research Interests

-My research interests and expertise cover a broad range of topics in the domain of sleep, stress, and health, with a special focus on the population of middle-aged workers.
+My research interests and expertise cover a broad range of topics in the domain of sleep, stress, and health, with a special focus on the population of middle-aged adults.
 I am particularly interested in the role of occupational environment in stress, sleep, and various health outcomes including cardiovascular health, cognitive functioning, and chronic diseases.

 Despite the increase in aging research targeting middle adulthood rather than strictly older adulthood, still little is known about how the interplay between stress and sleep during middle adulthood contributes to health in later adulthood.
 Middle-aged adults typically have greater pressures stemming from multiple responsibilities both at work and at home (e.g., work-family conflict), which may degrade their sleep and health.
 Given their multiple roles, I also examine how work-related stressors and resources in middle-aged workers are associated with health and well-being of the family members, including children, spouse/partner, and older parents.